holmrenser/_holmrenser.github.io/about.md

 More importantly I can identify events like ancient transpositions or duplications.
 In the context of rhizobium symbiosis: if I find a clade of legume genes that share synteny *only with other legume genes*, this is evidence for a transposition of the ancestral gene at the origin of the legumes.
 Such genes are interesting candidates for further studies.

-Apart from searching for candidate genes, this site is a useful tool for visualizing very large gene families due to its interactive nature.
+Apart from searching for candidate genes, this site is a useful tool for visualizing large gene families because of its interactive nature.

 ###Data sources: